sidney/ansel/packaging/windows/BUILD.md

     $ lensfun-update-data
     ```

+* MSYS will initialize a personal Unix-like `/home` folder, by default located in `C:\\msys64\home\USERNAME` where `USERNAME` is your current Windows username.
+If your username contains non-latin characters, like accentuated letters, the clashes between Windows encoding and Linux encoding will make the compilation fail on directory pathes issues.
+In that case, create a new directory in `C:\\msys64\home\USERNAME_WITHOUT_ACCENTS`, and in the MSYS terminal, do `cd /home/USERNAME_WITHOUT_ACCENT`.

 * Modify the `.bash_profile` file in your `$HOME` directory and add the following lines:
     ```bash
     # Added as per http://wiki.gimp.org/wiki/Hacking:Building/Windows